openbmc/bmcweb/Redfish.md

 files in /var/log/ and returns the appropriate Redfish EventLog Entries for these.
 More details on adding events can be found [here][3]

-The other implementation of EventLog Entries can be enabled by compiling bmcweb with the `-DBMCWEB_ENABLE_REDFISH_DBUS_LOG_ENTRIES=ON` option.
-This will cause bmcweb to look to [phosphor-logging][4] for any D-Bus log entries.
+Additionally the other backend causes bmcweb to look to [phosphor-logging][4] for any D-Bus log entries.
 These will then be translated to Redfish EventLog Entries.

-These two implementations do not work together, so choosing one will disable the other.
+These two log entry sources work together and their log entries are aggregated.

 #### LogServiceCollection